yana0309/SQL_Luke_Barrouse/README.md

  SQL, Python, and Tableau consistently appear as both highly demanded and well-compensated skills.
 These form the backbone of technical requirements for remote Data Analyst roles and are essential for querying, analysis, and visualization tasks.

 - **Emerging Technologies Unlock Higher Salaries**
- Proficiency in working with cloud platforms (Azure, AWS, Snowflakes) is linked to significantly higher pay, even though these skills are less frequently required.
+ Proficiency in working with cloud platforms (Azure, AWS, Snowflake) is linked to significantly higher pay, even though these skills are less frequently required.
 Mastering these tools enables analysts to access advanced opportunities in big data and machine learning.

 - **Traditional Tools Remain Relevant**
  Despite the rise of modern analytics stacks, Excel and PowerPoint remain widely requested.
 Their continued presence reflects the importance of versatile reporting and communication skills in day-to-day analyst responsibilities.